discipletoolsbot/prayer-global-porch/README.md

 Prayer Global Porch is the core prayer app for the prayer.global website.

+## Creating a release

+Run

+`npm run release x.y.z`

+Where x.y.z is the release number based on the previous one made.

+This will create a new tag of this number on the current commit, change the version number in

+* package.json
+* version-control.json
+* prayer-global-porch.php

+This will trigger the github release action to create a new zip of the plugin with the correct release number.

+Anywhere that is using the plugin, will then get an upgrade notice in WP.

 ## Content Attributions

 <a href="https://www.freepik.com/free-vector/find-person-job-opportunity_8063764.htm#query=avatar&position=0&from_view=search&track=sph">Image by studiogstock</a> on Freepik